 23. ACCESSION TO THE CONTRACT

 The Seller agrees that, in case of entering into a contract for the supply of Goods (hereinafter referred to as: Basic Contract) with any of the INA Group companies as the Purchaser during the validity of the Basic Contract, each INA Group company shall have the right to access the Basic Contract at any time.
-The Basic Contract shall be accessed by means of issuing a signed and stamped Declaration of Accession (hereinafter: Declaration) by the acceding INA Group company, which shall be submitted to the Seller by registered mail to the address of the Seller’s place of business specified in the Contract.
+The Basic Contract shall be accessed by means of issuing a signed Declaration of Accession (hereinafter: Declaration) by the acceding INA Group company, which shall be submitted to the Seller by registered mail to the address of the Seller’s place of business specified in the Contract.
 If the Declaration of Accession is signed by qualified electronic signature, it is delivered electronically to the address of the Seller’s contact person indicated in the Contract.

 Legal effects of accession to the Basic Contract shall start applying to the Seller and to the acceding INA Group company immediately upon receipt of the said Declaration by the Seller.
 If the Declaration of Accession is sent electronically, it shall be deemed as accepted on the date when it was sent.
 All terms and conditions defined in the Basic Contract shall apply to the acceding INA Group companies regardless of the quantity of Goods that will actually be purchased from the Seller by INA Group companies.
 The invoices for the delivered Goods shall be issued directly by the Seller to the acceding INA Group company.

 In case of undue performance of the Basic Contract referring to any INA Group companies that have accessed the Basic Contract, the Seller shall pay the accrued liquidated damages directly to the INA Group company in question.
 If the Seller furnished a performance guarantee to the Purchaser under the Basic Contract, then in case of accession of any INA Group company, the Seller shall also submit the performance guarantee to the acceding INA Group company under the terms of the Basic Contract in the amount defined in the Declaration.